DhruvShah0612/CRUD-App-React/README.md

 This is a CRUD (Create, Read, Update, Delete) application built with React.
 It utilizes Axios for API requests, React Router for routing, and Bootstrap for styling.

+## Features

+- Create, Read, Update, and Delete (CRUD) operations.
+- Responsive web design.
+- Real-time data fetching and updating with Axios.
+- Client-side routing with React Router.

+## Technologies Used

+- **React**: A JavaScript library for building user interfaces.
+- **Bootstrap**: Front-end framework for developing responsive, mobile first projects on the web.

 ## Getting Started

 ### Prerequisites